CassandraGoose/css-responive-layout-example/README.md

 ### Example HTML and CSS that was used in my lesson of Responsive Layouts on July 15, 2021.

 ### To use:
+- open the index file as you would normally
 - uncomment the types HTML example and then uncomment the layout CSS that you would like to see
 - to see a media query example, uncomment the media query HTML and the matching media query CSS.